 - Click Create to create an optimized copy of your original PDF with no third-party metadata.

-As of version 12, PDFpen enables third-party metadata removal.
+PDFpen enables third-party metadata removal since version 12.
 Combined with redaction and password protection, the ability to remove third-party metadata make PDFpen an even more effective tool for securing PDF files.